lamb203/M9A/docs/en_us/develop/interface.md

             "entry": "Combat",
             "option": [
                 "Combat Stages",
-                "Repetition Count",
-                "Use All Stamina",
+                "Use All Stamina"
-                "Consume All Temporary Sugar"
             ]
         }
     ],
     "option": {
         "Use All Stamina": {
+            "type": "select",
             "cases": [
                 {
                     "name": "Yes",